 Beginning in May, 2014, a new carousel character will be introduced every week right here!
 BOOKMARK this page and be the first to meet each new figure!

 - The carousel will be built at the foot of Vine Street on a tree-lined plaza filled with water features.

 - The carousel will be 46’ in diameter and 20’ tall, contained in a glass building which will be 70’ x 90’

-- There will be three rows of animals/characters on the carousel platform for a total of 44.
+- There will be three rows of animals/characters on the carousel platform for a total of 44 characters.

-- Large openings including tall folding glass doors will allow for easy access into the carousel building and will bring the outside, in, on good weather days.
+- Glass doors will allow for easy access into the carousel building and will bring the outside, in, on good weather days.

 - A local artist, Jonathan Queen, will paint Cincinnati scenes on the carousel.